nasa/Common-Metadata-Repository/search-relevancy-test/README.md

 The report will also be logged to local_test_runs.csv to allow a comparison between runs for the local user and a historical record during debugging.

-If an optional argument -log-run-description is specified with a run description (i.e. "Increase entry title boost") by default the log will also be written to test_run_history.csv, which should be committed to the repository.
+An optional argument -log-run-description can be specified with a run description (i.e. "Increase entry title boost").

 Usage: `lein run relevancy-tests -log-run-description "Base Run"`

-An additional optional boolean argument, -log-history, is available if you want to specify a run description, but do not want to log to the test_run_history.csv file.
-By default, this option is true when -log-run-description is set.
+An additional optional boolean argument, -log-history, is available if you want the log be written to test_run_history.csv, which should be committed to the repository.
+By default, this option is false.
+Note: -log-history and -log-run-description are independent of each other.
+They can be used together, or separately.

-Usage: `lein run relevancy-tests -log-run-description "Base Run" -log-history false`
+Usage: `lein run relevancy-tests -log-run-description "Base Run" -log-history true`

 ### boost-tests